WesH0use/AWS_Developer_Notes/db.md

 **For example, you might want a PutItem operation to succeed only if there is not already an item with the same primary key.** Or you could prevent an UpdateItem operation from modifying an item if one of its attributes has a certain value.
 Conditional writes are helpful in cases where multiple users attempt to modify the same item.
 This is the right choice for the current scenario.

+## A development team is working on an AWS Lambda function that accesses DynamoDB.
+The Lambda function must do an upsert, that is, it must retrieve an item and update some of its attributes or create the item if it does not exist.
+Which of the following represents the solution with MINIMUM IAM permissions that can be used for the Lambda function to achieve this functionality?

+*dynamodb:UpdateItem, dynamodb:GetItem*

+With Amazon DynamoDB transactions, you can group multiple actions together and submit them as a single all-or-nothing TransactWriteItems or TransactGetItems operation.

+You can use AWS Identity and Access Management (IAM) to restrict the actions that transactional operations can perform in Amazon DynamoDB.
+Permissions for Put, Update, Delete, and Get actions are governed by the permissions used for the underlying PutItem, UpdateItem, DeleteItem, and GetItem operations.
+For the ConditionCheck action, you can use the dynamodb:ConditionCheck permission in IAM policies.

+UpdateItem action of DynamoDB APIs, edits an existing item's attributes or adds a new item to the table if it does not already exist.
+You can put, delete, or add attribute values.
+You can also perform a conditional update on an existing item (insert a new attribute name-value pair if it doesn't exist, or replace an existing name-value pair if it has certain expected attribute values).

+There is no need to inlcude the dynamodb:PutItem action for the given use-case.

+So, the IAM policy must include permissions to get and update the item in the DynamoDB table.

+## A development team is building a game where players can buy items with virtual coins.
+For every virtual coin bought by a user, both the players table as well as the items table in DynamodDB need to be updated simultaneously using an all-or-nothing operation.
+As a developer associate, how will you implement this functionality?

+Use _TransactWriteItems API_ of DynamoDB Transactions

+**With Amazon DynamoDB transactions, you can group multiple actions together and submit them as a single all-or-nothing TransactWriteItems or TransactGetItems operation.**

+TransactWriteItems is a synchronous and idempotent write operation that groups up to 25 write actions in a single all-or-nothing operation.
+These actions can target up to 25 distinct items in one or more DynamoDB tables within the same AWS account and in the same Region.
+The aggregate size of the items in the transaction cannot exceed 4 MB.
+The actions are completed atomically so that either all of them succeed or none of them succeeds.

+You can optionally include a client token when you make a TransactWriteItems call to ensure that the request is idempotent.
+Making your transactions idempotent helps prevent application errors if the same operation is submitted multiple times due to a connection time-out or other connectivity issue.